-Subsequent to the test case determination, the user calls the test-data editor (TDE) to enter concrete test data and to predict expected results for each defined test case.
-Based on the test case definition in the combination table of the CTE, a text version of the test case actually to be worked on is generated and displayed in the upper part of the editor.
-Additional test case comments are shown as well.
-Below these text areas the whole test object interface is presented in two browsers, one for editing test data, the other to enter expected results for the output parameters of the test object.
-Each component can be browsed through down to the level of basic types where input areas for editing concrete test data and expected results are provided.
+Following the test case determination, the user starts the test-data editor TDE to enter concrete test data and to predict the expected results for each defined test case.
+Based on the test case definition in the combination table of the CTE, a text version of the test case actually to be worked on is generated and displayed in the upper left part of the editor.
+An additional test case comment is shown on the right in case the tester has entered one in the classification-tree editor.
+Below these text areas the whole test object interface is presented in two browsers.

+The left browser is used to edit test data for the input parameters of the test object, the right one to enter expected results for the output parameters.
+Each interface component can be browsed through down to the level of basic types where input areas for editing concrete test data and expected results are provided.
 In addition, the tester has to select an evaluation mode for each output parameter, which determines the way the actual values produced by the test object shall be evaluated with respect to the expected results.
 Appropriate evaluation modes are offered to the user in pop-up menus depending on the particular data type handled.
 Evaluation criteria are, for example, equality, inequality, and lower or upper bounds.
 To enter pointer values the user can generate dynamic values.
 Thereby, it is possible to enter dynamic data structures like lists and trees as input values or predicted results.